jeanphilippefortin/GettingAndCleaningData/CodeBook.md

 - File is then written to disk with row.name=FALSE

 # Resulting file
-The new file contains a tidy data set with the subject, activity and mean of all the features.
+The new file, tidy.txt, contains a tidy data set with the subject, activity and mean of all the features.